Volatile (computer programming): Example of memory-mapped I/O in C

-With this modification the loop condition will not be optimized away, and the system will detect the change when it occurs.

-Generally, there are memory barrier operations available on platforms (which are exposed in C++11) that should be preferred instead of volatile as they allow the compiler to perform better optimization and more importantly they guarantee correct behaviour in multi-threaded scenarios; neither the C specification (before C11) nor the C++ specification (before C++11) specifies a multi-threaded memory model, so volatile may not behave deterministically across OSes/compilers/CPUs.
+The volatile keyword prevents the compiler from moving the read out of the loop, and thus the code will notice the expected change to the variable foo.

 Optimization comparison in C

-The following C programs, and accompanying assemblies, demonstrate how the volatile keyword affects the compiler's output.
+The following C programs, and accompanying assembler language excerpts, demonstrate how the volatile keyword affects the compiler's output.
 The compiler in this case was GCC.

 While observing the assembly code, it is clearly visible that the code generated with volatile objects is more verbose, making it longer so the nature of volatile objects can be fulfilled.
 The volatile keyword prevents the compiler from performing optimization on code involving volatile objects, thus ensuring that each volatile variable assignment and read has a corresponding memory access.
 Without the volatile keyword, the compiler knows a variable does not need to be reread from memory at each use, because there should not be any writes to its memory location from any other thread or process.